ICS496/aja-dropbox.github.io/index.md

 [![ci-AJA_Dropbox](https://github.com/kalo-stems/kalo-kode/actions/workflows/ci.yml/badge.svg)](https://github.com/kalo-stems/kalo-kode/actions/workflows/ci.yml)

 ## Installation
 Before using AJA Dropbox, a few other things need to be installed beforehand.
-These instructions are specific to Windows machines... for now (will update with ios too maybe?)
+These instructions are specific to Windows machines... for now (will update with mac too maybe?)

 1. Make sure Python is installed on your machine.
 To do this, open a new Command Prompt window and type `python`, then `Enter` to check your Python version.
    * If already installed, the Python version number should appear.
 Press `Ctrl-Z` then `Enter` to the right of the >>> to exit from putting any more input into Python.